ray2day/ray2day/README.md

 Hello and welcome to my GitHub,

 Let me introduce myself: I’m Raymond van Hoorn (aka ray2day) C# / .NET developer.
-In this file you can read how I retrained to become a programmer and how I am improving my C# and .NET coding skills everyday.
+In this file you can read how I became a programmer and how I am improving my C# and .NET coding skills everyday.

 December 2021: Graduated post bachelor C# programming at Avans+ hoge school in 's-Hertogenbosch.<br/>
 May 2022 - November 2022: Half year working as a backend developer in a team on a project of social interest.<br/>